wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ### What to do tomorrow?
 ~~~

+## 21/01/2019
+### What have I done?
+Added one feature to TODO list
+### What to do tomorrow?
+Probably, it is time to start working on this again

 ## 07/01/2019
 ### What have I done?
 Upgraded and fixed packages.
 I need to tell Maurice senpai...